azun-c/opengles-brush/README.md

   https://github.com/azun-c/opengles-brush/assets/114891397/61b744a3-b967-4933-919c-882f2e8e0d37

-- First, when tapped, depends on how big the brush size is, the app will determine a square at the tapped location.
+- First, when tapped, depending on how big the brush size is, the app will determine a square at the tapped location.
   - Note: at this time, the square has not been painted with a color yet

   ![square-dot](https://github.com/azun-c/opengles-brush/assets/114891397/05b8856b-b03d-4c8b-ae44-1521b26ae344)

-- Then, the shape will be filled with a corresponding texture( or image) based on the size (textures are located [here](https://github.com/azun-c/opengles-brush/tree/main/opengles-brush/textures))
+- Then, the shape will be filled with a corresponding texture(or image) based on the size (textures are located [here](https://github.com/azun-c/opengles-brush/tree/main/opengles-brush/textures))

   ![square-with-texture](https://github.com/azun-c/opengles-brush/assets/114891397/fad0754e-1aa5-49fe-9648-ef584c538de3)